Lowering insulin’s cost becomes political football

 The amendment would have redirected $3.1 billion from the U.S. Treasury to make discounted insulin and epinephrine available to qualifying patients at federally-qualified health centers.

-The amendment included a cost-sharing requirement that would have capped the out-of-pocket cost to no more than 20 percent of the total cost of insulin.
+The amendment included a cost-sharing requirement that would have capped the out-of-pocket cost to no more than 20% of the total cost of insulin.

-To receive the discount, one would have to have an income equal to or less than the 350 percent of the federal poverty level and have a high unmet deductible under a health insurance plan, or have no health insurance at all.
+To receive the discount, one would have to have an income equal to or less than the 350% of the federal poverty level and have a high unmet deductible under a health insurance plan, or have no health insurance at all.

 Republicans argued the amendment addressed the pricing issue without violating Senate rules.
 The Kennedy amendment failed on a 50-50 party-line vote, with Democrats opposed, saying it did not go far enough, covering only a fraction of those on private insurance.